 - – LabArchives has detailed Incident Response, Disaster Recovery and Business Continuity policies and procedures that are reviewed and tested at least annually.

 - – LabArchives utilizes Amazon Web Services (AWS) for all its infrastructure needs including networks, firewalls, computing, storage, database, etc. AWS compliance details are available at https://aws.amazon.com/compliance.

-- – LabArchives ELN and Corporate Processes are in the final stages of a SOC2 certification by a qualified accounting firm.
-Report details will be available near the end of 2020.
+- – LabArchives ELN and Corporate Processes have completed SOC2 certification by a qualified accounting firm.
+Report details can be requested below.